MEDICAL CARE WHILE ABROAD

 - Take pictures, write in your journal, call home, and have fun!

-- If you are on an exchange or non-OU program, have your official transcript sent to the Office of Education Abroad
+- If you are on an exchange or non-OHIO program, have your official transcript sent to the Office of Global Opportunities.

 - List of US Embassies, Consulates, and Diplomatic Missions